 In other words, users with or without programming skills can do most of the heavy lifting.
-Additionally, they can work closely with the business and IT teams to ensure the business process workflow works for your business.
+Additionally, they can work closely with the business and IT teams to ensure the automation process flow works for your business.
 Especially at the start of the project.

 This will involve not only the leadership of the company, but other vital stakeholders too.

-The benefits of a flexible business process automation system
+The benefits of a flexible business process automation tool

-The main benefits of a flexible business process automation system are improved efficiency and in-house control.
+The main benefits of a flexible business tool for automating processes are improved efficiency and in-house control.